ABOUT SWAN RIVER PRESS

 The Swan River Press needs your help!
 By making a contribution, Patrons provide the Swan River Press with vital support and encouragement.
 This contribution goes directly towards covering our day-to-day costs and also helps us plan for the press's future.
 Find out more about how to become a Patron.

-On our Press Information page, you'll be able to download advance information sheets and high resolution cover images.
+On our Trade and Press Resources page, you'll be able to download our catalogue, advance information sheets, and high resolution cover images.
 If you have a question about any of our titles, please drop us a line.

 If you are a reviewer or juror for an awards body, and would like a book for review, please contact Brian J. Showers at firstname.lastname@example.org.
 It would also be helpful if you let us know the publication for which you write or award that you represent.